MicrosoftDocs/azure-docs/articles/app-service/environment/migrate.md

 ### Step 1 of migration

 During this step, which begins after confirming the above configuration details, the platform creates the [new inbound IP (if you're migrating an internet facing App Service Environment) and the new outbound IP](networking.md#addresses).
 This step doesn't interrupt activity with your existing App Service Environment and will take about 15 minutes to complete.
 During this time, you won't be able to scale or make changes to the existing App Service Environment.
-When completed, you'll have the new default outbound to the internet public addresses so you can adjust any external firewalls in preparation for the migration.
+When completed, you'll have the new default outbound to the internet public addresses so you can adjust any external firewalls, DNS routing, network security groups, and so on in preparation for the migration.
 You'll also have access to scale or modify you existing App Service Environment again if needed.

 ### Step 2 of migration